The ROB 102 Navigation Web App is a web-based application that allows you to

 The main use of the web app is to visualize both the plan that your search algorithms generate along with show the order which your search algorithm visits cells.
 You find that the starter code provides a command line interface (cli), named nav_cli, which is used to generate the necessary data to allow the web app to visualize a search path and visited cells.

-In the terminal, run cd build && cmake ..
+cd build && cmake ..

 to generate the Makefile.